Madrax Bike Racks

 Spaces are usually too close together

-After a student has navigated parked and moving cars, driven their bike through crowds of students on their route and arrived at school, the last thing they should have to deal with is fighting a herd of other bike riders to park their bike.
+After a student has navigated the school grounds, maneuvered moving cars, and found a place to park their bike, the last thing they should have to deal with is fighting a herd of other bike riders to park their bike.

 The bike parking spaces of grid style bike racks are usually too close together.
 This forces riders to almost be on top of each other and physically be in the way of other riders trying to park their bike.